 From an investment aspect, it is dangerous to mislead those who currently live and seek to live in Marion County just so elected officials can obtain re-election.

 We also learned that a business near the square was forced out by elected officials and refused a new lease by the real estate company because the city did not agree with the color of the building.
 After reading the news archive, it appeared that the city has a political relationship with the real estate company who owns the building.
 The real estate company told the owner of the building that his lease could not be renewed because the building was to be sold.
 We found that the building was not sold and was simply leased to another business owner.
-It was merely the fact the previous owner refused to change the color that essentially got him forced out by corrupt government.
+It was merely the fact the previous owner refused to change the color that essentially got him forced out by the corrupt government.

 A lot of money, time, and resources were used while vetting Marion County.
 And what we discovered was a town overridden by crime and corrupt politicians, including law enforcement leaders, some of whom have been investigated on more than one occasion.